illuminatedpast/csun-sca-processing/02-processing/02-02-processingplan.md

 ## Processing Plans

 After a collection has been selected for processing, background materials from department case files are gathered, preliminary historical research is performed, the collection is surveyed, and a processing plan is prepared.
-The processing archivist updates any associated ArchivesSpace Accession records to "In Processing" status (Accession>Collection Management>Processing Status).
+The processing archivist updates any associated ArchivesSpace Accession records to "In Processing" status (located under Accession>Collection Management>Processing Status).
 During this planning stage, the archivist consults with other staff members as needed, especially the SC/A Librarian who approves all processing plans.

 For collections lacking original order, archivists should avoid imposing complex series structure with many small series and subseries.
 Older finding aids in SC/A may contain complex imposed series structure, but this practice is no longer done.